UoSDDNB/PathPinpointR/README.md

 plot the predicted position of each sample on the reference trajectory.

+    # show the predicted position of the first sample
+    # include the position of cells in the reference data, by a given label.
     ppr_plot() +
       reference_idents(reference_sce, "time") +
       sample_prediction(samples_ppr[[1]], label = "Sample 1", col = "red")

+    # show the predicted position of the second sample
     sample_prediction(samples_ppr[[2]], label = "Sample 2", col = "blue")

+    # show the points at which selected genes switch.
     switching_times(c("TKTL1", "CYYR1", "KHDC1L"), switching_genes)

 <img src="./man/figures/README-sample1.png" width="100%" />